tmpstpdwn/TARBS/README.md

 ## What is TARBS?

-TARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal void Linux environment.
+TARBS is a script that autoinstalls and autoconfigures a minimal Linux environment.

+## What does it do?

+TARBS does the following things:
+- Download and setup dotfiles.
+- install packages.

+I manage dotfiles using [The git bare method](https://www.atlassian.com/git/tutorials/dotfiles).
+Therefore this script installs dotfiles using the method described in the article.

+TARBS require `.packages` csv file,  a list of packages to be installed, mode of installation and a short desciption for each package.
+This file is expected to be at `$HOME/.packages` of the dotfiles git repo.

+As the packages are installed after dotfiles setup, putting the package list in the dotfiles git repo makes it convenient.

 ## Customization

-I manage dotfiles using [The git bare method](https://www.atlassian.com/git/tutorials/dotfiles).
-Therefore this script installs dotfiles using the method described in that article.

-The list of packages to be installed and folders to be created are stored in the dotfiles at `$HOME/.packages` && `$HOME/.folders`.
-This works as the package installations and folder setup happens after dofiles installation.

-By default, TARBS installs [my dotfiles repo (voidrice) here](https://github.com/tmpstpdwn/.dotfiles). so the list of packages it uses is [here in .packages](https://github.com/tmpstpdwn/.dotfiles/blob/main/.packages) and list of folders it uses is [here in .folders](https://github.com/tmpstpdwn/.dotfiles/blob/main/.folders).
+By default, TARBS installs [my dotfiles repo (voidrice) here](https://github.com/tmpstpdwn/.dotfiles). so the list of packages it uses is [here in .packages](https://github.com/tmpstpdwn/.dotfiles/blob/main/.packages).

 You can change this behaviour by modifying the `dotfilesrepo` variable in the script to make it use your dotfiles repo.